Sentinel-5P - Missions - Sentinel Online

-The Copernicus Sentinel-5 Precursor ramp-up phase ended on March 05 2019 and since this time the mission is in routine operations phase.
-The public release of the Aerosol Layer Height is planned during the first half of 2019 and the release of Ozone Profiles during the second half of 2019.
+The Copernicus Sentinel-5 Precursor ramp-up phase ended on 5 March 2019 and since this time the mission is in routine operations phase.
+The public release of the Aerosol Layer Height product took place on September 30 2019 and the release of the Ozone Profile product is planned mid 2021.

 Level 1B and Level 2 products are available via the Copernicus Open Access Hub.